ploomber/ploomber/doc/api/spec.rst

 *********************

-When training a Machine Learning pipeline, we obtain raw data, generate features and train a model.
-When serving, we receive new observations, generate features and make predictions.
-Only the first and last steps change, everything that happens in the middle is the same. ``import_tasks_from`` allows you to compose pipelines for training and serving.
+When training a Machine Learning pipeline, we obtain raw data, generate features, and train a model.
+When serving, we receive new observations, generate features, and make predictions.
+Only the first and last parts change, but what happens in the middle remains the same (i.e., feature engineering).
+``import_tasks_from`` allows you to compose pipelines for training and serving.

 For example, you may define all your feature engineering code in a ``pipeline-features.yaml`` file.
 Then import those tasks (using